What a RGB track looks like from the car perspective (which is what matters!):

-Here are instructions for setting up a version of that track in your basement for just a few dollars with tape and cardboard that you can get at the craft store or Amazon.
+Here are instructions for setting up a version of a classic RGB track in your basement for just a few dollars with tape and cardboard that you can get at the craft store or Amazon.
 You don’t need a lot of room — in the example here I’ve just created a section of the track, which is enough to test the basic lane following and curves.
 You also don’t need so many lanes – start with just a few and add more only if you need them

 2″ Gaffers tape (one roll of each is plenty):